MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments-purchase.md

 #### Matching lines from received e-document with purchase order

-You can match your received electronic documents with purchase orders’ lines from two different places: from the **E-Document** page or from the **Purchase Order** page.
+You can match your received electronic documents with purchase orders' lines from two different places: from the **E-Document** page or from the **Purchase Order** page.
 The easiest way to locate the already linked **Purchase Orders** is to use the **Linked Purchase Orders** tile as a part of **E-Document Activities**.
 All nonlinked documents can be found using the tile **Waiting Purchase E-Invoices** where you have a list of **E-Documents** that you need to review.

+There's also two ways to match lines.
+One way is to do it manually, as described in the article.
+The other way is to use the E-document matching assistance with Copilot.
+Copilot is the AI-powered assistant that helps people across your organization unlock their creativity and automate tedious tasks.
+The **E-Document Matching Assistance** feature helps users to easily match their received electronic invoices with existing purchase order lines, using large language modules (LLM) model for matching lines between two different documents.
+Learn more in [Map e-documents to purchase order lines with Copilot](map-edocuments-with-copilot.md).

 > [!NOTE]
 > The **E-Document Activities** with these two tiles can be found in the following **Role Centers**: Business Manager Evaluation, Business Manager, Accountant, Inventory Manager, and Shipping and Receiving.